codetronik/AndroidAntiCheat/README.md

 Built in Visual Studio 2022

-It works with general privileges.
+It works with ring 3 privileges.
 (No ROOT Required.)

 ## Author
 - codetronik (codetronik@gmail.com)